 This policy applies to the whole school including the Early Years Foundation Stage.

-Definition
+It is essential that everyone working in the school understands their Safeguarding responsibilities to establish a child centred and coordinated approach to safeguarding.

+Definition:

-Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: 'protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes'.
-(Keeping Children Safe in Education Part one)
+Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:

+- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - taking action to enable all children to have the best outcomes.

 'Child abuse is any action by another person - adult or child - that causes significant harm to a child.
 It can be physical, sexual or emotional, but can just as often be about a lack of love, care and attention.
-We know that neglect, whatever form it takes, can be just as damaging to a child as physical abuse'.
-(National Society for the Prevention of Cruelty to Children)
+We know that neglect, whatever form it takes, can be just as damaging to a child as physical abuse' (National Society for the Prevention of Cruelty to Children).